mezei-peter/RCHIP-8/README.md

 # RCHIP-8: A CHIP-8 emulator/interpreter written in Rust
+⚠️Work in progress⚠️

+My other CHIP-8 emulator project (in C): https://github.com/mezei-peter/CCHIP-8

 ## Introduction
 The aim of this personal project is to create an **interpreter and an emulated system** so that **binary .ch8 files turn into runnable programs**.